domsq/project-driving-safely-game/README.md

 - HTML - Required for the emulated terminal as provided by Code Institute
 - CSS - Required for the emulated terminal as provided by Code Institute
 - JavaScript - Required for the emulated terminal as provided by Code Institute
-- Python - Language that the app is written in
+- Python - Language that the game is written in
 - Gitpod - IDE used for development, incorporates git version control
 - GitHub - Repository where code is kept and also git version control
-- Heroku - Platform through which app is deployed
+- Heroku - Platform through which the game is deployed
 - [fsymbols](https://fsymbols.com/text-art/) - Used for creation of ascii word art
 - [Text to ASCII Art Generator](http://patorjk.com/software/taag/#p=display&f=Graffiti&t=Type%20Something%20) - Used for creation of ascii word art
 - [Ascii Art converter](https://manytools.org/hacker-tools/convert-images-to-ascii-art/) - Used for creation of ascii art image